Part-Time Rehearsal Assistant, CityDance Conservatory

 Stanislav Issaev studied at the Perm Dance Academy in Russia, and upon graduation, joined the Moscow State Ballet Theatre (Moscow Classical Ballet) as a principal dancer.

 During the two decades of his performing career, Stanislav partnered many famous and highly respected ballerinas including Ekaterina Maximova, the Prima Ballerina of the Bolshoi Theatre.
 Stanislav Issaev appeared in more than 40 countries around the world and was a leading dancer in special galas throughout America, Canada and Spain.
+During this time, Issaev received keys to the cities of San Diego and El Cajon, and was named an International Honorary Citizen by the City of New Orleans.
 In 1990, he was invited to join the Atlanta Ballet as a principal dancer.
 Issaev’s teaching career began with coaching for the Moscow State Ballet Theatre, and while dancing with the Atlanta Ballet, he was invited to be a guest teacher for Columbia Classical Ballet.
-In 1996 he became Director of the USC Dance Conservatory and Associate Director of USC Dance in South Carolina.
-From 1999 Issaev served as the Chair and Artistic Director of the Dance Program of the Governor's School for the Arts and Humanities of South Carolina.
-In 2015 Mr. Issaev moved to the Washington, DC area to work with the Kirov Academy of Ballet as a Master Teacher/Choreographer.
+In 1996, he became Director of the USC Dance Conservatory and Associate Director of USC Dance in South Carolina.
+From 1999, Issaev served as the Chair and Artistic Director of the Dance Program of the Governor's School for the Arts and Humanities of South Carolina.
+In 2015, Mr. Issaev moved to the Washington, DC area to work with the Kirov Academy of Ballet as a Master Teacher/Choreographer.

 Over the past fifteen years, students that Issaev trained have won and placed in leading national and international ballet competitions in Jackson (MS), New York (NY), Helsinki (Finland), Rome (Italy), Prague (Czech Republic) and Seoul (Republic of Korea).
 Students of Mr. Issaev have also gone on to dance professionally with leading ballet companies, including American Ballet Theatre, New York City Ballet, Boston Ballet, Joffrey Ballet, San Francisco Ballet, Cuban National Ballet, Miami City Ballet, Dutch National Ballet, Hong Kong Ballet, Primorsky Opera and Ballet Theatre (Russia), The Royal Danish Ballet and many others.